Misfits-Rebels-Outcasts/Nodef/README.md

 ### [Nodef - Photo Filters & Effects](photofiltersandeffects.md)

-A node-based image filter compositor with a collection of over 150+ filters and effects.
+A node-based image filter compositor that is bundled with a collection of 150+ filters and effects.
 It uses the Node Pipeline editor to enable a productive, flexible, and complete node graph compositing experience on a mobile device.

 ![Photo Filters & Effects](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/documentation/photofilterseffects.png?raw=true)